 Signs Your Basement Sump Pump Is Not Working

-If your home relies on a sump pump as part of its basement protection system, it is important to understand how these systems function within broader basement waterproofing and water control systems.
-A sump pump is rarely a standalone solution—it works as part of a drainage system designed to move water safely away from your home.
+If your home relies on a sump pump as part of its basement protection system, it helps to understand how the pump fits into broader basement waterproofing and water control systems.
+The pump is only one part of a drainage system that must collect, lift, and discharge water away from the foundation.

 Why Sump Pump Failure Signs Should Never Be Ignored